Grauve History, Family Crest & Coats of Arms

 Another 32 words (2 lines of text) are included under the topic Early Grauve Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Grauve family to the New World and Oceana
+Migration of the Grauve family

 In the 1700s, land incentives were finally given out by France to 2,000 migrants.
 Early marriage was encouraged in New France, and youths of 18 took fourteen-year-old girls for their wives.
 The fur trade was developed and attracted migrants, both noble and commoner from France.
 15,000 explorers left Montreal in the late 17th and 18th centuries, leaving French names scattered across the continent.
 The search for the Northwest passage continued.
 Migration from France to New France or Quebec, as it was now more popularly called, continued until 1759.
 By 1675, there were 7000 French in Quebec.
 By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In the treaty of Utrecht, Acadia were ceded by France to Britain in 1713.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported.
 They found refuge in Louisiana.
 Meanwhile, in Quebec, the French race flourished, founding in Lower Canada, one of the two great solitudes which became Canada.
 Many of this distinguished family name Grauve were prominent in social, cultural, religious and political affairs in France and New France.
 Amongst the settlers in North America with this distinguished name Grauve were George Grave settled with his wife Elnor and son, John, aged 10; in Virginia in 1620; Hermon Up De Grave settled in Germantown, Pa. in 1693; Joan Grave, aged 30.